 You found a mistake, issue, typo or something missing?
 Maybe you just thought that something was not well written and you could do better?
 Maybe it’s hacktoberfest?
 Or you want to share a link to a great blog post?
 Make a contribution!

 Since the course is open source you can fork, edit and send a pull request.
-If you don’t know what forking is or how to make pull request consult the github guides.
+If you don’t know what forking is or how to make pull request consult the github guides or this step by step tutorial.
 It’s okay to practice here.

 If you feel like you don’t want to be part of the list of contributors you can also add an issue.
 Guide for making issue in github is here.